Demonstrating sustainable practices collegewide

 CCA’s Climate Action Plan (CAP) provides a strategic vision for the college to meet the goals of carbon neutrality.
 Through this plan, CCA embraces the spirit of Second Nature to address climate change within its boundaries and will provide its community with the tools, knowledge, and inspiration to make an impact on the broader society.

 We’re committed to using sustainable and energy-efficient operations, selecting high-efficiency mechanical equipment and systems including on-demand boilers, hot-water heating loops, occupancy sensors, and advanced controls technology to manage system operations.

 - 35 Heliodyne Gobi solar thermal panels preheat water for our hydronic heating system in San Francisco campus’ Montgomery Building

 - EPEAT and Energy Star-certified devices are purchased for all computing facilities and staff workstations

 - We develop recommended computer bundles to students that are EPEAT qualified

 Waste diversion is major component of our curriculum and our operations.
-We operate a Materials Reuse Center to capture all reusable or upcyclable materials from student, faculty, and staff project work.
-The college also partners with a local organization called KIDmob that reclaims and distributes project materials into classrooms, as well as with Recology to employ its three-bin system that promotes, educates, and enables the CCA community to recycle and compost waste.
+We partner with a local organization called KIDmob that reclaims and distributes project materials into classrooms, as well as with Recology to employ its three-bin system that promotes, educates, and enables the CCA community to recycle and compost waste.